Nathanieljg/JuniorDesign/README.md

 4. Application is ready to run any feature.

 ### Troubleshooting
+Troubleshooting can be managed by using tools provided Android Studio environment.
+To debug the application, follow these steps:
+1. In toolbar, select the run/debug configuration from the **Select Run/Debug Configuration** drop-down list
+2. Select **Run** and click **Debug**
+3. Debugger window should open.
+If not, select **View**, select **Tool Windows** and click **Debug**.

+If experiencing any difficulties when running, the following are possible solutions:
 * Make sure to set the API level to 23 or higher
+* Create and select a run/debug configuration
+* Install all listed prerequisites